Exact $\mathcal{N}=2^{*}$ Schur line defect correlators: Line defect Schur correlators

 \subsection{Wilson line operators}

 A Wilson line operator is a non-local operator which is defined as a trace ${\Tr}_{\mathcal{R}} U$ in a representation $\mathcal{R}$ of a gauge or flavor group of the path-ordered exponential (i.e. holonomy matrix) $U$ for a given curve $L$.
 Let us consider a four-dimensional $\mathcal{N}=4$ $U(N)$ SYM theory on $S^1\times S^3$.
 We introduce the half-BPS Wilson line operators which wrap the $S^1$ and localize at points in the $S^3$.
 The supersymmetry can be preserved when the line operators sit along a great circle in the $S^3$ \cite{Cordova:2016uwk}.
-Upon a decompactification of the $S^1$ and a conformal map, they map to rays emanating from the origin in $\mathbb{R}^4$ (see Figure \ref{fig_line1}).
-When the two line operators are inserted at the north and its anti-counterpart at the south poles on the $S^3$, they map to the straight line in $\mathbb{R}^4$. \footnote{Unlike straight lines along $\mathbb{R}$ in $\mathbb{R}^4$ they have endpoint.
-They are also called the \textit{half line defects} \cite{Cordova:2016uwk}. } The origin can preserve two supercharges and support local operators sitting at a junction of multiple rays.
+Upon a decompactification of the $S^1$ and a conformal map, they map to rays emanating from the origin in $\mathbb{R}^4$ (see Figure \ref{fig_line1}). \footnote{Unlike straight lines along $\mathbb{R}$ in $\mathbb{R}^4$ they have endpoint.
+They are also called the \textit{half line defects} \cite{Cordova:2016uwk}. } When the two line operators are inserted at the north and its anti-counterpart at the south poles on the $S^3$, they map to the straight line in $\mathbb{R}^4$.
+The origin can preserve two supercharges and support local operators sitting at a junction of multiple rays.

 This setup can decorate the Schur index \cite{Gadde:2011ik,Gadde:2011uv} which can be regarded as a certain supersymmetric partition function of four-dimensional $\mathcal{N}\ge 2$ theories on $S^1\times S^3$.
 In the presence of the BPS line operators localized along a great circle in the $S^3$ it is interpreted as a correlation function of the line operators.
 We refer to it as the \textit{Schur line defect correlators}.
 The Schur line defect correlators are topological in that they do not depend on the distance between the inserted line operators.
 While without any insertion of the line operators the Schur index counts the BPS local operators annihilated by four supercharges, in the presence of a collection of the BPS line operators along a great circle in the $S^3$, the Schur line defect correlators would count the BPS local operators living at the junction of the rays annihilated by two supercharges.
 For the Schur indices and Schur line defect correlators of $\mathcal{N}=4$ SYM theory, one can introduce a fugacity $t$ associated with the difference of the Cartan generators of the $SU(2)_C$ and $SU(2)_H$ subgroups of the R-symmetry group $SU(4)_R$.
 We call them the flavored Schur indices and flavored Schur line defect correlators.
 They reduce to the unflavored ones by setting $t$ to unity.
 Alternatively, introducing the fugacity $\xi$ $=$ $q^{-1/2}t^2$ $=$ $e^{2\pi i\zeta}$ this is interpreted as the Schur index of $\mathcal{N}=2^*$ SYM theory whose mass parameter of the $\mathcal{N}=2$ adjoint hypermultiplet is $\zeta$.